 For $\kappa\neq0$ there is no global map.
 However, local maps can be obtained.
 For $\kappa=H^2$ we obtain a parametrization of the de Sitter space $X_{\sss H^2}$, defined by $f_{\sss H^2}(y)=Hy^{n+1}$, as follows.
 Let ${\cal U}=\{ \xi\in\setR^4\ |\ H^2\xi_\mu \xi^\mu>-1\}$ and

 which parametrizes half ($y^n>0$) of $X_{\sss H^2}$.
 Then

-where we recognize the metric on de Sitter space in its ``natural'' embedding coordinates, see e.g. Sec.~13.3 of Ref.~\onlinecite{Weinberg:1972kfs}.
-Finally, for $\kappa=-H^2$ the anti-de~Sitter space $X_{\sss -H^2}$, defined by $f_{\sss -H^2}(y)=Hy^n$, we obtain the parametrization
+where we recognize the metric on de Sitter space in its ``natural'' embedding coordinates, see, e.g., Sec.~13.3 of Ref.~\onlinecite{Weinberg:1972kfs}.
+Finally, for $\kappa=-H^2$ the anti--de~Sitter space $X_{\sss -H^2}$, defined by $f_{\sss -H^2}(y)=Hy^n$, we obtain the parametrization

 for $\xi\in{\cal V}$ where ${\cal V}=\{ \xi\in\setR^4\ |\ H^2\xi_\mu \xi^\mu<1\}$.
 Then